Medidata Blog

 Rare diseases represent unique and difficult challenges for clinical trials.
 Many rare cancers, like recurrent glioblastoma (rGBM), lack an effective standard of care treatment.
 In these instances, patients may be reluctant to enroll in a randomized controlled trial where there is a chance of being assigned to the standard of care arm.
 Even once enrolled, patients assigned to the control arm may be likely to discontinue early, upon realizing or being informed of their treatment assignment.

 These circumstances make it difficult to recruit control arms for studies.
 As a result, Medidata has developed the Synthetic Control Arm.
 An SCA utilizes historical data from past patients to create an external control arm to augment or replace the number of patients required to participate in the control group.
-Artificial intelligence is used to select candidates for the SCA that closely match the participants of the clinical trial being conducted.
+Artificial intelligence is used to select candidates for the SCA that closely match the patients of the clinical trial being conducted.

 In 2020, Medicenna was granted FDA-approval to design a phase III clinical trial for rGBMa using a Synthetic Control Arm—a precedent-setting agreement for the industry.
 By leveraging the SCA and AI-insights, sponsors can enhance patient trust and participation, reduce costs, and accelerate the pace of rare disease clinical trials.
 The continued usage of the SCA in trials will contribute to the growth of a larger, synthetic-controlled database over time for more powerful insights.